coredpp/coredpp/readme.md

 }
 ```

-As before, company `Y` needs to send a transaction to the blockchain to update the IPFS hash.
+As before, company Y needs to send a transaction to the blockchain to update the IPFS hash.

-When company `Y` sells the biodiesel to company `Z`, a new DPP is created.
+When company Y sells the biodiesel to company Z, a new DPP is created.
 Company Y creates a final EDO for their passport:

 ```json
 {